Sky-Watcher (Helios) Evostar 120 Review

 Compact and light: the Evostar 120 is much more manageable than the 150.
 Longer but lighter than Takahashi FS-102.

 The Evostar is compact for its optical spec’, but of course you can make any refractor any length you like – just require the user to add in more extension tubes to reach focus.
 It’s a common trick, making the scope short for easy transport, but that can leave a DSLR or wide-field eyepiece hanging on by a row of set screws.
 The Evostar isn’t like that.
 Sky-Watcher have thoughtfully provided a very long travel focuser that brings my DSLR (and any eyepiece) to focus without an extension.

 Talking of the focuser, it’s one that appears on many older SW scopes and looks like an exact copy of older Vixen rack and pinion units.
 The body and 2” focuser tube are all cast metal, the body in hammered-finish enamel, the tube painted silver.
 The action is a bit stiff, but this example is quite smooth and free from play or slop.

 Lots of focus travel mean no extension tubes required.

-The answer is that the Evostar does generate quite a bit of CA. The Moon has a colourful limb and bright planets like Jupiter show a coloured halo, particularly when focusing in or out.
-This false colour never becomes a real high-power problem in the way it does with one of the SW F5 achromats, though.
-So you never get a Moon covered in a veil of unfocussed purple like you do with a Sky-Watcher StarTravel at 100x.
+The answer is that the Evostar does generate quite a bit of CA, just as the 1.22D formula predicts.
+The Moon has a colourful limb and bright planets like Jupiter show a coloured halo, particularly when focusing in or out.
+However, this false colour never becomes a real high-power problem in the way it does with one of the Sky-Watcher Startravel F5 achromats, which can cover the Moon in a veil of unfocussed purple at 100x.
 Whether you find the CA objectionable will depend on your direction of arrival.
 If you are used to reflectors you may find it off-putting, otherwise probably not.